 #10.
 Don’t forget sunscreen

-If the Theme Park has water rides buy disposable ponchos before you go, they are much more expensive onsite.
+If the theme park has any water rides (or rides where you will get splashed), buy some disposable ponchos before you go, they are much more expensive onsite.
 They are also handy for sudden thundery showers.

 #12.
 Give each child an allowance